-The entry into effect of the draft circular regarding management fees, insofar as it will be approved in its current version, may affect the provision of discounts on management fees in the provident funds and pension funds, and as a result, the rate of management fees which are collected, and the retention of customers.
+The entry into effect of the amendment to the circular regarding management fees may affect the provision of discounts on management fees in the provident funds and pension funds, and as a result, the rate of management fees which are collected, and the addition and retention of customers.

-The information presented on all matters associated with the possible implications of the draft amendment to the circular regarding management fees constitutes forward looking information, which is based on the company's estimates and assumptions, and actual results may differ significantly from the forecast, inter alia, in light of the uncertainty regarding the final wording of the circular, and regarding its impact on the company's decisions, which are dependent, inter alia, on the conduct of competing entities, distributing entities and customers.
+The information presented on all matters associated with the possible implications of the amendment to the circular regarding management fees constitutes forward looking information, which is based on the Company's estimates and assumptions, and actual results may differ significantly from the forecast, inter alia, in light of the uncertainty regarding its impact on the Company's decisions, which are dependent, inter alia, on the conduct of competing entities, distributing entities and customers.